 - In the palace's collection, works such as the piano gifted by Napoleon, the paintings of Ivan Ayvazovsky, the two gray bearskins gifted by the Russian Tsar, and the Hereke carpet of 124 m2 can be seen.

 Would you like us to tailor you a private itinerary, including Dolmabahce Palace?
 Benefit from our expertise.
 We offer tailor-made tours to Turkey for all interests and desires, from romantic honeymoons and scenic self-drive road trips to photo tours with experienced photographers and cultural tours in major destinations.
 We arrange everything for your Turkey Tours, including hotel bookings, airport transfers, guided tours, and top-notch experiences.
 We want you to have a great time in Turkey and make sure your trip is a memorable one as we have escorted so many tours in Turkey personally.
-Imagine dealing with only one person for all your travel details, receiving customized itineraries and recommendations which will fit exactly your travel interests.
+Imagine dealing with only one person for all your travel details, receiving customized itineraries and recommendations which will suit exactly your travel interests.
 Contact Turkey Tour Organizer to get a personalized day by day itinerary for your trip to Turkey